 t the awards dinner the following evening, Sato broke up the audience when he remarked, “I know I am small Dario but I need just a little bit more room.”

 Recalling that race, which he lists as one of his most memorable, Sato said, “That 500 is unforgettable—I was going to win.
 We started 19th and we moved up quickly.
 Just past halfway we were starting to lead.
 That was an amazing feeling--an amazing experience to actually be leading the 500!
 Yes, the 2012 Indy 500 was an unforgettable race-especially the last five laps.
 It was great.”

-Perhaps the greatest factor in Sato’s success is not his quickness behind the wheel as much as it is his optimism or his perseverance in the face of adversity.
-Those are qualities he shares with his team owner A.J.
-Foyt whose career is distinguished as much by the comebacks as it is by the victories.
+Perhaps the greatest factor in Sato’s success is not his quickness behind the wheel as much as it is his tenacity when confronted with adversity.
+Those are qualities he shares with Foyt whose career is distinguished as much by the comebacks as it is by the victories.

 For all of their differences, Sato and Foyt share the determination it takes to succeed and this year they will do it together.